ClubBoss/Poker_Analyzer/STYLE_GUIDE_CONTENT.md

 - Opensize guidance: write "typical online open size is 2-3bb at 100bb", not a universal rule.

 SPOTKIND DISCIPLINE
-- Use ONLY SpotKind values from the SSOT list.
+- Use ONLY SpotKind values from the allowlist provided in the prompt for the target module.
 - Do NOT invent new kinds in content.
 If a new kind is needed, first propose a Codex PR to add enum + actions/subtitle maps, then use it in content.

 QUALITY GATES